DigitalNomad1001/Item_Catalog_Application/README.md

 **Project:**

  An application that integrates third party user registration and authentication.
 The application provides a list of items within a variety of categories.
-Authenticated users will have the ability to post, edit and delete their own items.
+Authenticated users have the ability to post, edit and delete their own items.

 **Install:**

+* python
 * sqlalchemy
 * Flask
 * oah2client

-Installation commands:
+**Installation commands:**

 * sudo apt install python-pip